The Spotted Deer

 The Spotted Deer (Turkish: Alageyikli) is a Turkish fairy tale published by author Ali Rıza Yalgın.
-The story deals about a princess who marries a youth under an animal disguise, loses him due to her breaking his trust, and goes after him at his mother's home, where she is forced to perform hard tasks for her.
+The story is about a princess who marries a youth under an animal disguise, loses him due to her violating his trust, and goes after him at his mother's home, where she is forced to perform hard tasks for her.

 The tale belongs to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, wherein a human princess marries a supernatural husband, loses him, and goes on a quest to find him.
 It is also distantly related to the Graeco-Roman myth of Cupid and Psyche, in that the heroine is forced to perform difficult tasks for a witch or her mother-in-law.

 Publication

 The tale was originally published by Ali Rıza Yalgın with the title Alageyikli.
 German folklorist Otto Spies translated it as Der gescheckte Hirsch ("The Spotted Deer").